 - Pasta?
 Yes, vegans eat pasta, including durum wheat pasta and wholewheat pasta — but not egg pasta.
 You can find vegan pasta (including vegan ravioli) in the regular supermarket aisle.

 - Chocolate?
 Yes, many dark chocolate brands are vegan.
 However, milk chocolate and white chocolate contains cow’s milk.
 You can buy vegan versions!
 Check the ingredients or see our page about the best vegan chocolate.

 Veganism is a celebration of life!
 It’s not just a diet, it’s a way of living and a protected belief system.
 Veganism doesn’t simply mean avoiding certain foods.
 It affects the clothes you wear, the cosmetics you use, the products you buy, and the way you see and interact with the world.

-When it comes to health, vegans have a significantly reduced risk of heart disease, diabetes, dementia and some cancers, with lowered cholesterol and increased energy levels.
+Vegans have a significantly reduced risk of heart disease, diabetes, dementia and some cancers, with lowered cholesterol and increased energy levels.
 A balanced, wholefood vegan diet is packed with a wide range of healthy, disease busting foods high in vegetable protein, fibre, complex carbohydrates, antioxidants, vitamins, minerals and good fats.
 Being vegan also means no damaging animal protein, animal fats, cholesterol, animal hormones or pus – plus a much reduced chance of food poisoning.
-A plant diet also means.

 Concern for the environmental devastation caused by animal agriculture and fishing are also key reasons why vegans avoid animal products.
 The decimation of wildlife and natural habitats is one of the greatest challenges the world faces.
 As food production expands to meet the world’s appetite for meat, eggs, dairy and fish, emissions from animal agriculture continue to rise.
 The only way to stop this is to change the way we eat.